eolamijuwon/DemogRaphic-Methods-and-Data-Analysis-with-R/2020/Workshops/DemogRaphic Research and Data Analysis/Day 1 - Introduction to Demographic Data Analysis/README.md

 #
 # Analysis of Complex Surveys with [`survey`](http://asdfree.com/demographic-and-health-surveys-dhs.html)

 A sample survey obtains data from a subset of a population, in order to estimate population attributes.
 A complex (multistage) sample survey on the other hand refers to a survey that involves complex sampling designs.
 That is, the selection of final units of observation is accomplished through a series of stages, for example stratification and multistage sampling.
-See [Introduction to the design and analysis of complex survey data](http://eprints.lse.ac.uk/76991/1/Skinner_Introduction%20to%20the%20design.pdf) for a detailed explanation of complex survey design and analysis
+See [Introduction to the design and analysis of complex survey data](http://eprints.lse.ac.uk/76991/1/Skinner_Introduction%20to%20the%20design.pdf) for a detailed explanation of complex survey design and analysis.

 The DHS datasets used in this workshop were collected using a sample designs that involves two-stage probability samples drawn from an existing sample frame, generally the most recent census frame.
 A probability sample is defined as one in which the units are selected randomly with known and nonzero probabilities.
 Typically, DHS samples are stratified by geographic region and by urban/rural areas within each region.
-Detailed information on Analyzing DHS data is available online
+Detailed information on analyzing DHS data is available [online](https://dhsprogram.com/Data/Guide-to-DHS-Statistics/Analyzing_DHS_Data.htm).

-A complex sample survey designed to generalize to the residents of various countries.

 ## Univariate Analysis